Everything You Need to Know About Ad Extensions

 Sitelinks are relevant to most accounts.

-- You can include sitelinks to your business’s LinkedIn, Twitter, Facebook and YouTube pages.
+- You can include sitelinks to your business’s LinkedIn, Twitter, Facebook, and YouTube Channel.

 - Each sitelink within a campaign or ad group must land on a unique URL.

-- Relevancy and good Quality Scores help sitelinks impression more often.
+- Relevancy and good quality scores help sitelinks impression more often.

 - You can make sitelinks specific to mobile by ticking off the device preference box when building the sitelink.